DenzelBraithwaite/Vault-of-Knowledge/js.md

 #### **`For loop`**

 The `for` loop will keep running while the condition is true.
+If the code block is only 1 line, you can omit the curly braces.

 syntax: